liao02x/Infinite-PokeAPI-TypeScript/README.md

 Open http://localhost:3000 to view the project in the browser.

-## Development Tips

-- Update App.tsx and any other relevant files to implement the infinite scroll functionality
-- Consider creating a custom hook to handle the logic for fetching data and managing the scroll state
-- Be mindful of performance and avoid unnecessary re-renders

 ## Project Structure

 This project was bootstrapped with [Vite](https://vitejs.dev/), a build tool and development server for lightning-fast development and optimized production builds.

-For more information about Vite and its features, visit the [official documentation](https://vitejs.dev/guide/).

-## My Solution

-`hooks.ts` containes the custom hooks for supporting the infinite scroll feature with support from Intersection Observer Web API.
-The list compoents is refactored into InfiniteScrollList component and use with the `useInfiniteLoading` hook.
+`hooks.ts` contains the custom hooks for supporting the infinite scroll feature with support from Intersection Observer Web API.
+The list component is using InfiniteScrollList component and uses the `useInfiniteLoading` hook.

 The Intersection Observer Web API has 96%+ support in modern browsers according to caniuse.com.
 If we are targeting older browsers, we can use a polyfill.